To buy or not to buy?

 - It uses formatting (paragraphs, bolding, headings) to direct customers’ attention to the strongest selling points.

-What about something less bizarre and more universally appreciated like flowers – just in time for Valentine’s day?
+Let’s look at something less bizarre and more generally appreciated like flowers—just in time for Valentine’s day:

 This is another example of product copy that works: